Call for Proposals

 - Courses must meet for 1.25 hours once per week for 10 weeks, or for 2.5 hours once per week for 5 weeks.

 - There is a 20-student maximum in each seminar; 10-student minimum.

 - All instructors must review, sign, and return the Byrne Instructor Agreement by the established date.

 - The individual listed on the Instructor Agreement must be the person who is teaching the seminar.
 Our office must be notified if any changes are necessary.

-- Using the approved syllabus template, instructors must submit a copy of the syllabus to our office by the established date.
+- Using the syllabus template, instructors must submit a copy of the syllabus to our office by the established date.
 Posted office hours must be included on the syllabus.